306-668-8810 ext 145

-Chelsea draws her energy from helping others learn new skills, and helping them approach old problems with new ways of thinking.
+In her current role as a Provincial Improvement Consultant, Chelsea leads work related to system and stakeholder networking and engagement, supporting work within the Provincial Integrated Learning System portfolio.
+She draws her energy from helping others learn new skills, and helping them approach old problems with new ways of thinking.

-Chelsea is a certified Lean leader.
-She began her training in July 2012, and completed her certification in May 2014.
-Chelsea is one of the first 100 Lean leaders to be certified in Saskatchewan.
-She is a registered dietitian, receiving both her Bachelor of Science in nutrition and Bachelor of Arts in English degrees from the University of Saskatchewan.
+Chelsea became a certified Lean Leader in May 2014.
+She received her Bachelor of Science in nutrition and Bachelor of Arts in English degrees from the University of Saskatchewan.